IBM-Bluemix-Docs/mass-data-migration/review-network-settings.md

 You can review or change network settings for the device before you connect it to your local network.
 {: shortdesc}

-Opted to configure the device manually?
-Use the [LCD screen](#use-lcd-screen) to manually configure the device after it's delivered to your location.
+Configuring the device manually?
+Use the [LCD screen](#use-lcd-screen) to manually set IP addrsses for the device after it's delivered to your location.
 {: tip}

 ## Using the LCD screen